Kros-sk/Kros.Libs/Kros.KORM/README.md

 By default, changes of a DbSet are committed to database in a transaction.
 If committing of one record fails, rollback of transaction is executed.

 Sometimes you might come to situation, when such implicit transaction would not meet your requirements.
 For example you need to commit changes to two tables as an atomic operation.
 When saving changes to first of tables is not successful, you want to discard changes to the other table.
-Solution of that task is easy with explicit transactions supported by KORM.
+Solution of that task is easy with explicit transactions supported by Kros.KORM.
 See the documentation of [BeginTransaction](https://kros-sk.github.io/Kros.Libs/api/Kros.KORM/Kros.KORM.IDatabase.html#Kros_KORM_IDatabase_BeginTransaction).

 ```c#
 using (var transaction = database.BeginTransaction())